RxinnotRstar/deepseek-usage-tracker/README.md

 1. After installation, the status bar shows `DeepSeek: Not logged in`
 2. Click the status bar → enter your DeepSeek API Key
 3. Balance appears: `DeepSeek: ¥xx.xx`
-4. Click again to: Refresh / View details / Change Key / Clear Key
+4. Click the status bar to: Refresh / View details / Change Key / Clear Key
+5. Execute `deepseek-usage.refresh` directly for one-click refresh — ideal for hotkey binding or AI assistant automation

 ### Get an API Key